 Pierce's playing career began at St. Pius X High School in Houston.
 He then went on to Wharton County Junior College (1982-83) and the University of Houston (1984-85).
 He helped pace the Cougars to an appearance in the NCAA Tournament as a senior in 1985.
 He completed his degree at Houston in 1988.

 Pierce is married to the former Susan Kubiak - the sister of current Denver Broncos head coach Gary Kubiak.
 The Pierce's have two children, Chelsea and Shea.
-Their son, Shea is a rising senior catcher/infielder on the Bearkat baseball team.
+Their son, Shea is a senior on the Tulane baseball team.
 Their daughter, Chelsea, is a professional dancer in the Los Angeles-based company, Diavolo.

 The David Pierce File